GrabBootcamp-Datakat/anomaly-detection/README.md

    python decision_tree_demo.py
    ```

-   Remember to replace the data paths with your actual directories.
+   Remember to replace the data paths inside each demo file with your actual directories.

 ## Project Structure